 She stood watching the moving sliding clouds.
 Slipped out

-a biscuit dipped in tea.
+the moon, broken off like a biscuit dipped in tea.

 She smiled, concentrating on the sky,

-a red flower brilliant as a ruby
+Mars showed up like a red flower brilliant as a ruby

 a cooked plate of noodles she had eaten a while back.